tdhock/tdhock.github.io/_posts/2020-04-09-data-manipulation.md

   metric="loss|acc")
 ```

-The functional call above performs the reshape operation on all of the
+The function call above performs the reshape operation on all of the
 columns from the first argument `history.wide` which match the regex
 provided in the other arguments, which are pasted together to form the
 final regex which will be used for matching.
 For more info see [my